-The Bay du Nord Environmental Impact Statement was released from the environmental assessment (EA) process on April 6, 2022 with a formal decision (the EA Decision Statement) by the Minister of Environment and Climate Change Canada (ECCC).
+The Bay du Nord Environmental Impact Statement was released from the environmental assessment (EA) process on April 6, 2022, with a formal decision (the EA Decision Statement) by the Minister of Environment and Climate Change Canada (ECCC).
 The EA Decision Statement includes over 150 conditions which Equinor Canada Ltd. ("Equinor Canada") must implement for the Bay du Nord Project.

 In compliance with Condition 2.10, this document provides a report on the status of the EA conditions in the EA Decision Statement.
-Per Condition 2.11, the reporting period for this annual report is from April 6, 2022 to December 31, 2022.
+Per Condition 2.11, the reporting period for this annual report is from January 1, 2024, to December 31, 2024.

-During the reporting period, the BdN project continues project design.
-Activities offshore have not been undertaken, however research activities, as noted below have been undertaken.
-Therefore, the focus of this 2022 Annual EA Conditions Report is EA Conditions 2.1, 2.5, 2.10, 2.11, 2.12, 2.13, 2.15, 3.14 and 4.7
+During the reporting period, the BdN project continued project design.
+Activities offshore were not undertaken but some research activities were progressed up until December 2024.
+Therefore, the focus of this 2024 Annual EA Conditions Report is EA Conditions 2.1, 2.5, 2.10, , 2.12, 2.13, 2.15, 3.14 and 4.7.
+Condition 2.11 is closed as the requirement was met with the submission of the 2022 Annual Report.